Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 Reducing them is a shortcut that directly leads to market failure.

-This is all the more obvious, the more its operation involves processing and storing critical data, for example, regarding health, finances, and personal data.
+This is all the more obvious, the more the app's operation involves processing and storing critical data, such as health, finances, and personal data.

 The issue of mobile application security isn't just about the security systems being implemented but refers to a whole class of problems related to diagnosing threats, neutralizing them, and predicting them.